 The MAD Academy offers an executive program for rising leaders in the hospitality and food industry.
 With a curriculum that focuses on environmental sustainability, leadership skills, and business management, each five-day session endows students with the practical tools, expertise, and inspiration they need to enhance their professional lives.
-In small classes and seminars, MAD Academy faculty and guest lecturers address sustainability through lessons on ecology, fermentation, and food waste; and foster leadership skills by focusing on talent development, communication, and inclusivity.
+In small classes and seminars, MAD Academy faculty and guest lecturers address sustainability through lessons on ecology and food waste; and foster leadership skills by focusing on talent development, communication, and inclusivity.
 Read about our Fall 2020 Programs below.

 MAD Academy Programs